Preparing Your Toddler for Preschool: Building Confidence And Independence

 Sequence Cards- Use picture cards to help your child build a short story with a beginning, middle, and end.
 (For Older Toddlers and For Younger Toddlers).

-Soundtrack Stories-Play a short sound clip, such as musical instruments, rainforest, birds, ambulance, rain, footsteps, or doorbell.
+Soundtrack Stories: Play a short sound clip, such as musical instruments, a rainforest, birds, an ambulance, rain, footsteps, or a doorbell.
 Ask your child to tell a story that explains the sound.
 (For Older Toddlers and For Younger Toddlers).

-Two-Word Challenge- Say or give two unrelated words or pictures to your child, such as“apple” and “dog,” and invite them to invent a story that includes both.
+Two-Word Challenge: Say or give your child two unrelated words or pictures, such as “apple” and “dog,” and invite them to invent a story that includes both.
 This sparks creative connections and flexible thinking.
 (For Older Toddlers and For Younger Toddlers).

 Flip-the-End Retell: Tell a familiar story but stop before the ending.
 Ask your child to create an alternate ending.
 (For Older Toddlers).